13+ Top Skills to Add to Your Resume (and How to Include Them)

 Some of its key features are:

-- Offers high customizability of colors, font, and layout
+- Offers customization of colors, fonts, and layouts.

-- You can click and create boxes to add information
+- You can click and create boxes to adjust your resume format and add information.

 Here are some keywords that can help you highlight your leadership capabilities: